MicrosoftDocs/Dynamics-365-Operations.cs-cz/articles/commerce/retail-peripherals-overview.md

 ## <a name="setup-and-configuration"></a>Instalace a konfigurace
 ### <a name="hardware-station-installation"></a>Instalace hardwarové stanice

-Informace naleznete v tématu [Konfigurace a instalace hardwarové stanice](retail-hardware-station-configuration-installation.md).
+Další informace o instalaci hardwarové stanice viz [Konfigurace a instalace hardwarové stanice](retail-hardware-station-configuration-installation.md).

 ### <a name="modern-pos-for-windows-setup-and-configuration"></a>Instalace a konfigurace Moderního POS pro Windows